JasonNumberThirteen/UnityRumbleInTheFactory/README.md

 - Press RMB / Esc to pause

 ## Differences
-The game **has some important differences** comparing to the original, both visually and functionally.
+The game **has some important differences** compared to the original, both visually and functionally.
 Please see the Wiki page linked [here](https://github.com/JasonNumberThirteen/UnityRumbleInTheFactory/wiki/Differences-to-the-original-game "Differences to the original game") to display detailed information.

 ## Project status
 <p align = "center"><b>IN PROGRESS</b></p>
 <p align = "center"><img src="https://upload.wikimedia.org/wikipedia/commons/4/4d/Gasr80percent.png"/></p>

 ---
-**The project is complete in ~80%**.
+**The project is completed in ~80%**.
 It still requires fixes, optimisations and upgrades.
 For more information about left tasks to complete, please see the Wiki page linked [here](https://github.com/JasonNumberThirteen/UnityRumbleInTheFactory/wiki/Project-status "Project status").

 ## Credits
 This project was made by [Jason](https://jasonxiii.pl "Jason.
 Cała informatyka w jednym miejscu!
 Oficjalna strona internetowa!
 Setki artykułów na różne tematy!
 Wszystko stworzone przez jedną osobę!").